freenandes/topo-da-mente/content/music/julianna-barwick.md

 ---
 ## The Magic Place

 I risk saying this is probably in my top 50 albums of my life.
-That is saying a lot because I listen to a lot of music and I have a lot of favorite records.
-This makes me medidade and quasi transcend of how good it makes me feel.
+That is saying a lot because I listen to a lot of music and I have numerous favorite records.
+This makes me meditate and quasi transcend of how good it makes me feel.

-Superb record to listen in the office, for example during cretive exercises.
+Superb record to listen to in the office, for example during a creative exercise.

 [Discogs](https://www.discogs.com/master/311970-Julianna-Barwick-The-Magic-Place)